molinzhang/Stochastic-offset-enhanced-restricted-slice-excitation-and-refocusing-designs/README.md

 The code in this repository is based on and extends the work presented in another MRM paper titled ["Selective RF excitation designs enabled by time‐varying spatially non‐linear ΔB0 fields with applications in fetal MRI."](https://onlinelibrary.wiley.com/doi/full/10.1002/mrm.29114) Please note that this repository is currently under construction.

+We are going to further clean up the code!
+Updated version is coming soon.

 ## About the Paper

 The main contributions of this paper are summarized into three key parts: